 - Is this business plan/model sustainable for at-least next 5 years?

 - Are you little too worried about the initial investments?

-Thinking Beyond the Shared Hosting MarketBasically, everyone tries to target the shared hosting market, takes a reseller hosting account with a big player such as GoDaddy, JustHost, FatCow, HostGator, LunarPages and the likes of them, and finds few clients to kick-off a web hosting business.
+Thinking Beyond the Shared Hosting MarketBasically, everyone tries to target the shared hosting market, and takes a reseller hosting account with the likes of big players such as GoDaddy, JustHost, FatCow, HostGator, LunarPages to find few clients to kick-off a web hosting business.

 But, the sad part of the story is that neither they bother to check the competition in the market, nor do they think about the other potential segments such as business web hosting, or dedicated server hosting.